typescript-eslint/typescript-eslint/docs/maintenance/ISSUES.md

 ## Skipping Steps

 As you become more familiar with the codebase and how it's supposed to behave you'll be able to skip steps or do things out of order as you see fit.
-For example you may be able to identify if a bug report is "working as intended" or you might recognize an issue as a duplicate without having a completely filled out issue.
+For example, you may be able to identify if a bug report is "working as intended", or you might recognize an issue as a duplicate without having a completely filled-out issue.
 In such cases you can forgo the back-and-forth and just skip to the closing steps.

 ## Specific Issue Types